In this article, I’ll develop a simple model of how to value Bitcoin.

 - Bitcoin replaces the current SWIFT bank-to-bank transaction protocol due to its superior properties such as decentralization, trust, and cost reductions.

 - SWIFT is currently responsible for $1825 trillion with 3.6 million transactions in a given year leading to an average per-transaction value of $506,944,444 if we used Bitcoin exclusively to settle payments

 - To handle this per transaction value in the Bitcoin network, assuming a stable average BTC transaction volume, each Bitcoin would have to carry $31 million in value.

 Note that we didn’t consider the effect of inflation of fiat currencies and productivity gains, as well as additional non-bank-to-bank transactions.
 All of these factors would contribute to an even higher expected price under the above assumptions.

 This is not investment advice but a financial-mathematical analysis based on the outlined assumptions.
-Here’s how you can adopt Bitcoin as a treasury reserve asset as discussed in this article.

 Freelancing is an exciting way to make money from the comfort of your own home as a coder.
 Feel free to learn more about the course here.